aragon/flock/docs/Proposal guide.md

 ## 7. Due diligence materials

-*In a structured way, the applicant team is invited to provide links to materials that can support its Flock application.*
+*In a structured way, the applicant team is invited to provide links to materials that can support its Flock application. **This should include a risk assessment document**, where the Flock team details the main challenges and risks tied to its proposal.*

-*These can be links to projects, references, or any material judged relevant.*
+*These can also be links to projects, references, or any material judged relevant.*